mathanraj0601/JsonSchemaSourceGeneratorTask/Readme.md

 # Json Schema GSOC 2024 Qualification Task Solution

-Welcome to the Json Schema GSOC 2024 Qualification Task solution repository!
+Welcome to the JSON Schema GSOC 2024 Qualification Task solution repository!
 This project addresses compilation issues in the CorvusQualification project by updating the ExistingLibrary.
 The main goals include enhancing the ExistingLibrary to generate a missing attribute, enabling smooth referencing in the CorvusQualification project, and creating a NuGet package for broader usability.

 ## Task Accomplishments